hkzlab/A500_r5-eprom_adapter/README.md

 PLCC32 version is a bit harder to solder, but is more compact.

 **Install RN1 and RN2 only if your Amiga lacks pull-up resistors on the data lines**.
-Also, the **R1 and R2 resistors are to be installed ONLY if you fit a 9-resistor bussed network** (so, 10 pin and not 11) on RN1 and RN2.
+Also, the **R1 and R2 resistors are to be installed ONLY if you fit a 9-resistor bussed network (so, 10 pin and not 11) or if you did not fit a resistor network at all** on RN1 and RN2.
 11 pin bussed arrays are a bit hard to come by, so you can fit a 10 pin one and install two discrete resistors to make up for the missing ones.

 ### DIP32 Variant